intersystems/Samples-python-helloworld/README.md

 ## Keep Exploring

-* To see another example using Python and InterSystems IRIS, see the [Python multi-model example](home/project/quickstarts-multimodel-python/README.md)
+* To see another example using Python and InterSystems IRIS, see the [Python multi-model](home/project/quickstarts-multimodel-python/README.md) example.